Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :resjson object result: The result of the users query.
 Each element has a username as a key and either ``"loggedin"`` or ``"loggedout"`` values
    :statuscode 200: Users query is succesful
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal backend error

 .. http:put:: /api/(version)/users